In this section

 Patient families can visit our patent ductus arteriosus page for more information and answers to common questions.

 The ductus arteriosus is part of the normal fetal circulatory system.
 This vessel connects the aorta and the pulmonary artery.
-Prior to birth, the ductus arteriosus allows for antegrade flow from the right ventricle to the aorta.
+Prior to birth, the ductus arteriosus provides antegrade flow from the right ventricle to the aorta.
 Following birth, the ductus arteriosus normally closes.
 If the ductus remains open, blood will shunt from the aorta into the pulmonary artery due to the decrease in pulmonary vascular resistance.
 The amount of left-to-right shunting depends upon the size of the PDA and the relative resistances of the systemic and pulmonary circulations.
-Left-to-right shunting of blood caused by patency of the ductus arteriosus results in increased pulmonary artery blood flow as well as left atrial and left ventricular overload.
-Extensive aortic runoff, with low aortic diastolic pressure secondary to a large patent ductus arteriosus can result in systemic organ hypoperfusion.
-Pulmonary vascular obstructive disease may occur, sometimes as early as one year of life.
+Left-to-right shunting of blood caused by patency of the ductus arteriosus results in increased pulmonary artery blood flow, as well as left atrial and left ventricular overload.
+Extensive aortic runoff, with low aortic diastolic pressure secondary to a large patent ductus arteriosus, can result in systemic organ hypoperfusion.
+Pulmonary vascular obstructive disease may occur, sometimes as early as 1 year of life.

 The postoperative course following closure of isolated patent ductus arteriosus is usually benign.
-Length of hospital stay following repair may be as short as two days.
+Length of hospital stay following repair may be as short as 2 days.
 Longer hospital stay is sometimes required in patients who present as premature infants or who are in significant congestive heart failure preoperatively.
 Invasive monitors and vasoactive infusions are rarely required for postoperative management.

 Staffed 24 hours a day.

 - Refer a patient

 Find helpful forms and phone numbers for making a referral to a specialty clinic at Children's Wisconsin.